Adaptive Designs in Fast-Track Registration Processes for Digital Health Applications: Requirements for conditional registration and consequences

 \subsection{Requirements motivated by the German DiGA guide}

-For the conditional registration, motivated by the German DiGA guide for digital health applications, we assume that there is a minimal clinically relevant effect $\delrel>0$, which is strict in the sense that a product with a healthcare effect lower than $\delrel$ is considered as not having a relevant positive impact.
+For the conditional registration, motivated by the German DiGA guide, we assume that there is a minimal clinically relevant effect $\delrel>0$, which is strict in the sense that a product with a healthcare effect lower than $\delrel$ is considered as not having a relevant positive impact.
 Accordingly, a natural requirement for the conditional registration is that, at stage one, a point estimator of $\estone\geq\delrel$ is observed.

 Another natural requirement for conditional registration is $p_1\le \ac$ for some significance level $\ac\in(0,1)$.
-This bounds the probability for a temporary registration of an inefficient product.
-There are several reasons why a conditional registration of an inefficient product is unfavourable, also when the final study for a permanent registration fails.
+This bounds the probability for a temporary registration of an ineffective product.
+There are several reasons why the conditional registration of an ineffective product is undesirable, even when the final study for a permanent registration fails.
 One reason are the costs coming with a temporary registration without a relevant healthcare effect.
 Users may even be exposed to a product with negative healthcare or side effects during the temporary period of registration.
 In addition, applicants and health insurance companies may suffer a considerable loss of reputation.
-This requirement is also mentioned in the German DiGA guide, whereby a two-sided significance level of $0.1$ is indicated as a possibility for conditional registration \cite[p.~110]{leitfadendiga}, which corresponds to the one-sided stage-one level of $\ac=0.05$.
+This requirement is also mentioned in the German DiGA guide, whereby a two-sided significance level of $0.1$ is indicated as a possibility for conditional registration \cite{leitfadendiga}, which corresponds to the one-sided stage-one level of $\ac=0.05$.

 We list further possible requirements for conditional registration.
 In the DiGA guide, it is indicated that for a successful conditional registration, the study plan for the final stage must be submitted.
 In this context, it must plausibly be illustrated that a subsequent comparative study/stage will be successful in proving that the DiGA has a positive healthcare effect.
-This requirement is justified by the costs and complications (for provider and patients) form a withdrawal of registration, which also comes with a loss of reputation.
-We propose the following specification of this requirement: The power calculation for the second stage should be done for a sufficiently high power like $80\%$ (or higher) at the observed first stage healthcare effect or a lower value.
+This requirement is justified by the costs and complications (for the provider and patients) from a withdrawal of registration, which also comes with a loss of reputation.
+We propose the following specification of this requirement: The power calculation for the second stage should be done for a sufficiently high power, like $80\%$ (or higher) at the observed first stage healthcare effect, or a lower value.